delzac/cntkx/README.md

 ## News
+***2019-12-03.***
+#### Added `FilterResponseNormalization` and `ThresholdedLinearUnit`
+Added cntk implementation of `FilteredResponseNormalization`.
+Filter Response Normalization (FRN) layer is a novel combination of a normalization and an activation function, that can be used as a drop-in replacement for other normalizations and activations.

+The method operates on each activation map of each batch sample independently, eliminating the dependency on other batch samples or channels of the same sample.
+The method outperforms BN and all alternatives in a variety of settings for all batch sizes.
+FRN layer performs ≈0.7−1.0% better on top-1 validation accuracy than BN with large mini-batch sizes on Imagenet classification on InceptionV3 and ResnetV2-50 architectures.
+Further, it performs >1% better than GN on the same problem in the small mini-batch size regime.
+For object detection problem on COCO dataset, FRN layer outperforms all other methods by at least 0.3−0.5% in all batch size regimes.

+Please refer to the paper [Filter Response Normalization Layer: Eliminating Batch Dependence in the Training of Deep Neural Networks](https://arxiv.org/abs/1911.09737v1) for more details .

 ***2019-11-04.***
 #### Added `ops.floor_division`, `ops.remainder`, `sequence.window_causal` and `SequentialDense`
 Add in new operations stated above. `sequence.window` now has an additional argument that lets you control striding.